nathabee/django-ml/docs/workflow.md

 # Developer Workflow

-This document explains the typical workflow when working with the **django-ml** project.
+This document explains the typical workflow when working with the **beelab** project.

 ---